-Last updated 4 days ago
+Last updated a month ago

 Lack of a language-agnostic mechanism to specify the types used in Cardano Dapps reduces cross-language interoperability and increases the time spent on connecting on-chain, off-chain, and analytics.